 Anyone who works in a private rehab facility will tell you that the most important factor in a successful centre is the staff.
 It is probably true of most businesses, but particularly true when talking about addiction treatment.
-As part of the treatment programme, we ask all residents to complete an evaluation of their experience here.
-Last year 96% of residents rated the team as excellent (5/5).
+As part of your treatment programme, we ask all residents to complete an evaluation of their experience here. in 2021 96% of residents rated our team as excellent (5/5).

 At The Providence Projects, we really are fortunate to have some of the leading therapists in the UK who are not only highly skilled and knowledgeable but also incredibly passionate about what we do.
 This is not a job to us; you only have to come and spend a day here to see that we do this work because we care.
 We know we have the potential to transform lives and put families back together.

 See articles from Paul

 I can honestly say that heading up this incredible organisation is an honour and a privilege.
 I have worked in the field of addiction for nearly 20 years and the team of people who work at The Providence Projects, are, in my opinion, the best team I have ever seen.Learn more about Paul

 Daryle has been worked in the field of addiction treatment for 20+ years after joining The Providence Projects from another residential rehab centre.
 Daryle is passionate about individual treatment planning as opposed to a one size fits all approach and is keen to ensure that treatment delivery at The Providence Projects continues to evolve with latest evidence based practices.
 Daryle loves facilitating group therapy sessions and helped to design the aftercare programme at The Providence Projects.

 Steve, our founder, started The Providence Projects in 1996.
 He officially retired in 2013 but we can’t keep him away!
 Steve’s passion for helping people in recovery is unparalleled and you will still regularly see him around the centre.
 Steve still facilitates group therapy sessions, workshops, assignments and delivers his famous relationship workshops.